 Consideration 3) Assessing competition in the area

-The DC fast charging market is young and fluid, but it is also highly competitive, and as such some of the best locations you scout may already have comprehensive EV-charging infrastructure in place.
+The DC rapid charging market is young and fluid, but it is also highly competitive, and as such some of the best locations you scout may already have comprehensive EV-charging infrastructure in place.
 If this is the case, and the local market is saturated, then no matter how promising the location for other reasons, you may wish to move on to the next prospect.

 When location hunting, make sure to do your research on the EV-charging solutions already available.
-You may well find that whilst AC slow chargers are available in abundance, DC fast chargers are lacking – this could be your niche.
-Equally, you may find that whilst en-route fast charging is already cemented in the area, destination DC is not – again, this could be how you differentiate and make your chosen location profitable.
+You may well find that whilst AC slow chargers are available in abundance, DC rapid chargers are lacking – this could be your niche.
+Equally, you may find that whilst en-route rapid charging is already cemented in the area, destination DC is not – again, this could be how you differentiate and make your chosen location profitable.

 Consideration 4) Land leasing and geographical challenges

-In order to be successful in your search for a profitable DC fast-charging location, you must cast a wide net.
+In order to be successful in your search for a profitable DC rapid-charging location, you must cast a wide net.
 Not only is the right location hard to identify, but the competition for these locations is also fierce.
 As Simon Nigh, Head of Geospatial at Carter Jonas, says: “For every new EV charging station opened, around 100 possible sites need to be examined, due to a high attrition rate.”

 Land is always a highly sought-after commodity, and buyers with deeper pockets than you may already be assessing your dream DC location for any number of alternative development purposes, such as housing.